List of Saga characters: Sophie

 A former sex slave, initially known only as Slave Girl, whom The Will discovers on the pleasure planet Sextillion.

 Sophie is originally from the comet Phang.
 The Wreathers arrested her brother on the charge of aiding the Landfallians, of which Sophie says he is innocent.
 Her uncle had to pay a fine to secure his release, and because he did not have enough money, and Sophie was too small to work in the mines, he sold Sophie, after being told that she would be given a job cleaning homes.
 The Will and Gwendolyn rescue her, after which Sophie reveals she possesses the power of psychometry, with which she helps The Will track Marko and Alana.
 The Will decides to name her Sophie in issue #13, which is the same name as his sister.

 Sophie is six years old in Volume One, and has grown considerably by Volume Four, which is set in the year after she has become Gwendolyn's duly sanctioned Page, which gives Sophie the legal right to follow Gwen anywhere, including a theater of war.
 The two of them seek to acquire ingredients for Formula 9766, in order to heal The Will.

+In Chapter 65, Sophie is killed when she attempts to block arrow fired by Petrichor at The Will, which is laced with a poison for which there is no cure.

 Vaughan revealed that Sophie, whose first appearance Staples initially refused to draw, was created to illustrate the horrific effects of war, and as a critique of the sexualized portrayal of Princess Leia as Jabba the Hutt's slave in the film Star Wars: Return of the Jedi, explaining, "That's that character at her least sexy.
 There are slave girls in the world and they don't look like Princess Leia in a bikini."